PaylineByMonext/payline-commercetools/README.md

     applicationType: assets
 ```

-Here you can see the details about the variables in configuration
+Here you can see the details about the variables in configuration:

 - `CTP_PROJECT_KEY`: The key of commercetools composable commerce project.
 - `CTP_CLIENT_ID`: The client ID of your commercetools composable commerce user account.
 It is used in commercetools client to communicate with commercetools composable commerce via SDK.
 Expected scopes are: `manage_payments` `manage_orders` `view_sessions` `view_api_clients` `manage_checkout_payment_intents` `introspect_oauth_tokens` `manage_customers`.